Wildlife of Yemen: Fauna

 About 464 species of bird have been recorded in Yemen, ten of which are endemic to the country including the Socotra buzzard, the Socotra scops owl, the Socotra cisticola, the Socotra warbler, the Socotra starling, the Socotra sunbird, the Arabian accentor, the Socotra bunting, the Socotra sparrow, and the Abd al-Kuri sparrow.
 The cliff faces of the western highlands provide habitat for the griffon vulture, the Verreaux's eagle, and the small Barbary falcon.
 The juniper woodlands in the west are home to the Yemen linnet, Yemen thrush, Yemen warbler, and the African paradise flycatcher, and many migratory birds pass through this area twice a year.

 The hamadryas baboon is present in parts of the country, and there are believed to be about seventy wild Arabian leopards remaining here.
 A captive breeding programme is being undertaken at Taiz Zoo in the Yemeni highlands.
 Other mammals found in Yemen include the mountain gazelle, gray wolf, Blanford's fox, Rüppell's fox, caracal, sand cat, wildcat, common genet, striped hyena, golden jackal, honey badger, bushy-tailed mongoose, rock hyrax, desert hedgehog, Arabian shrew, golden spiny mouse, lesser Egyptian jerboa, several species of gerbils, king jird, Yemeni mouse and a number of species of bat.

 Snakes found in Yemen include the Arabian cobra, the horned viper, and the puff adder, as well as several species of sea snakes.
-There is an endemic monitor lizard (Varanus yemensis), numerous species of lizard, several geckos, and the veiled chameleon.
+There is the endemic Yemen monitor, numerous species of lizard, several geckos, and the veiled chameleon.
 The African helmeted turtle and tortoise are found on land, and several species of sea turtle breed on the beaches.

 Yemen has coastlines on the Red Sea and the Indian Ocean.
 These mostly have shallow fringing reefs where corals proliferate and a diverse invertebrate fauna.
 These reefs provide a spawning ground and a protective environment for the young of many species of fish.
 Marine mammals including whales and dolphins are found here, as are sharks and many species of fish.
 Sea birds proliferate along the coastline.
 The island of Socotra and its archipelago are also part of Yemen, about 240 km east of the Horn of Africa and 380 km south of the Arabian Peninsula.
-These islands have a unique flora and are fringed by coral reefs.
-Some seven hundred species of plant and animal are endemic to the Socotra island group.
+These islands have exceptionally high levels of endemism.
+About 37% of their roughly 825 plant species are found nowhere else, and endemism among reptiles and land snails exceeds 90%.
+The archipelago's unique flora and fauna have earned it recognition as one of the world's most biologically distinctive island systems.